 Layer half the potatoes over the bottom of the pastry case.

-Fill in the gaps with half the salmon.
+Fill in the gaps with half the salmon and broccoli.

 Pour over half the egg mixture.

-Arrange the rest of the potatoes over, then the remaining salmon.
+Arrange the rest of the potatoes over, then the remaining salmon and broccoli.

 Pour over the rest of the egg mixture.